ck7921/assignment/README.md

 ### Examples

+Hint: use an IDE e.g. IntelliJ IDEA for easy execution

+**Display command line help by starting without arguments:**

+Windows:
+java -classpath target\classes assignment.AppMain

 **Order two small coffee's:**

+Windows:
-java ./target/classes/assignment.AppMain coffee_small=2
+java -classpath target\classes assignment.AppMain coffee_small=2

 **Order one small and one medium coffee:**

+Windows:
-java ./target/classes/assignment.AppMain coffee_small=1,coffee_medium=1
+java -classpath target\classes assignment.AppMain coffee_small=1,coffee_medium=1

 The list of products is a comma separated list of (key=value)-pairs.
 The key is the product configuration and value is the quantity of products.

-**Order one small coffee and present a loyalty card:** java ./target/classes/assignment.AppMain coffee_small=1 loyaltyCard.properties
+**Order one small coffee and present a loyalty card:**

+Windows:
+java -classpath target\classes assignment.AppMain coffee_small=1 loyaltyCard.properties

 Hint: to add loyalty points create an empty file and add: coffee=2